jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-Unfortunately, this also means the Spring Data for VMware GemFire https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/EnableLogging.html\[`@EnableLogging`\] annotation no longer has any effect on VMware GemFire logging either.
+Unfortunately, this also means the [spring-data-gemfire-name] https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/EnableLogging.html\[`@EnableLogging`\] annotation no longer has any effect on [vmware-gemfire-name] logging either.
 Consequently, it has been [deprecated](https://jira.spring.io/browse/DATAGEODE-299).
-The reason `@EnableLogging` no longer has any effect on logging is because this annotation’s attributes and associated SDG properties indirectly set the corresponding VMware GemFire properties, which, again, are useless from VMware GemFire `1.9.2` onward.
+The reason `@EnableLogging` no longer has any effect on logging is because this annotation’s attributes and associated [spring-data-gemfire-name] properties indirectly set the corresponding [vmware-gemfire-name] properties, which, again, are useless from [vmware-gemfire-name] `1.9.2` onward.

-By way of example, and to make this concrete, **none** of the following approaches have any effect on VMware GemFire logging:
+By way of example, and to make this concrete, **none** of the following approaches have any effect on [vmware-gemfire-name] logging: